YonuNautilus/LoreViewer/LoreViewerUnitTests/v0.5/TestData/NegativeTestData/MissingFieldsOnFirst.md

 - field with required:
   - required nested field: value
+- grandparent of required field:
+  - parent of required field:

 This node will be missing the required field "required field" It will ALSO be missing the grandparent of the required field